rgalicia0729/notes/git.md

     $ git tag -d <tag name>

+## Git stash

 Save changes to the stash

     $ git stash

+Save changes to the stash and give it a name

+    $ git stash save <stash name>

+Show stash detail

+    $ git stash show <stash name>

 See the stash list

     $ git stash list

+Show the detail of each stash in the list

+    $ git stash list --stat

 Retrieve the last stash

     $ git stash pop

+Retrieve a specific stash

+    $ git stash apply <stash name>

+Delete all stash

+    $ git stash clear

+Delete a specific stash

+    $ git stash drop <stash name>